-Item 3.
-Summary Information, Risk Factors, and Ratio of Earnings to Fixed Charges.
-Pursuant to Item 503 of Regulation S-K, the prospectus, if lengthy or complex, must include a summary of the information it provides.
-The summary, which must be written in plain English, should provide a brief overview of the key aspects of the offering.
-The prospectus must also include the address and telephone number of the principal executive offices of the issuer, a statement of any special risk factors concerning the issuer and the offering and, if debt or preferred equity securities are being registered, a statement of the ratio of earnings to fixed charges for the issuer.
+principal executive offices of the issuer, a statement of any special risk factors concerning the issuer and the offering and, if debt or preferred equity securities are being registered, a statement of the ratio of earnings to fixed charges for the issuer.

 Item 4.
 Information With Respect to the Registrant and the Offering.

 All of the information required by Part I of Form 20-F (as described below) is to be provided in the prospectus itself, as well as the information required by Item 18 of Form 20-F.141

 Item 4A.
 Material Changes.

 Issuers that elect to incorporate information by reference must describe any and all material changes in their affairs since the end of the last fiscal year for which audited financial statements are included in the prospectus, to the extent such information has not been described in a 1934 Act report that is being incorporated by reference.

 Item 5.
 Incorporation of Certain Information by Reference.

 Certain eligible reporting issuers that have filed at least one annual report and that are current in their 1934 Act reporting obligations may incorporate by reference into their Form F-1 information required by Items 3 and 4 from previously filed 1934 Act reports and documents.
 The ability to incorporate by reference is conditioned on an issuer making its 1934 Act reports and other documents available through its web site.
-The issuer must also list in the Form F-1 all reports and information will be provided at no cost upon request and that reports and information filed with the SEC may be read and copied at the SEC's public reference room.
+The issuer must also list in the Form F-1 all reports and information incorporated by reference, state that copies of such reports and information will be provided at no cost upon request and that reports and information filed with the SEC may be read and copied at the SEC's public reference room.
 No information may be incorporated by reference if filed after the Form F-1 was effective (i.e., no "forward incorporation").
-Form F-3, by contrast, permits forward incorporation.
+Form F3, by contrast, permits forward incorporation.